The teacher’s ELP program manual is available to download (113 pages, pdf file format, 1.7 MB).

 Ric Moorhouse is a local blacksmith also available for private hire.
 He offers gentle, individual guidance to each student in the actual making of a period hook, using the traditional methods.
 His phone number is (530) 478-7597.

-We encourage teachers to have several parents or helpers attend this training so they are familiar with instructing the crafts should someone not be able to attend at the last minute.
+We encourage teachers to have several parents or helpers attend this mandatory training so they are familiar with instructing the crafts, should someone not be able to attend at the last minute.

-Teachers who help instruct the training are given first priority for spring dates.
-All other interested teachers must attend the four hour training to be scheduled for the next year’s spring schedule.
+Interested teachers must attend the four-hour training to be scheduled for the next year’s spring schedule.
 Fall dates are also available.
-To register for the free training, please call the park office at (530) 265-2740.
+To register for the free training, please call the park at (530) 265-8125.

 Alternative Living History Program

 The ELP program is very popular, and it can be difficult to get on the schedule.
-A private, non-profit organization called the Field Guides offers guided overnight programs at Malakoff Diggins in the Chute Hill Campground.
-Experienced and personable naturalists and historians lead students on guided explorations, gold panning, and a scavenger hunt in the ghost town of North Bloomfield.
-Call James Camp at (650) 969-6325 or email at email@example.com.
+A private, non-profit organization called FIELDGUIDES INC offers guided overnight programs at Malakoff Diggins in the Chute Hill Campground.
+Experienced and personable guides take students into the old hydraulic mine site, go gold panning along Humbug Creek, and lead a tour of the ghost town of North Bloomfield.
+The programs are run in a family-style camping format with nightly square dancing and campfires.
+Students, chaperones, and the fieldguides work together in cooking, cleaning, and fun group building games.
+For information about this program contact Galen Camp at (650) 969-6325 or email at email@example.com.